tmfarrell/Cnver/README.md

 ```

-See [the paper](https://genome.cshlp.org/content/20/11/1613.full.pdf) for more details on CNVer.
+See [the paper](https://genome.cshlp.org/content/20/11/1613.full.pdf) for more details on its methodology/ algorithms.